bagrinsergiu/BitBlox-KB/publishing/bitblox-subdomain/index.rst

-In Domain List, your subdomain will be seted as **primary domain**.
+In **Domain List** tab, your subdomain will be seted as **primary domain**.
 The primary domain is the main address for your landing page.

     .. class:: screenshot